leolanese/JS_ES6_workshop/README.md

 console.log( obj[_id]() ); // ID007
 ```
 [Ej1: computed property keys](http://www.es6fiddle.net/ibnrh8ot/)

+### Destructuring

+### Generators
+This  ideal for creating functions that should be exited and continued later.

+> Generator objects are both iterator and iterable.

+### Rest parameters

 ---
 # 3-  Should I Use ES6 Now or Wait?.
 How to start using ES6 now?